victor-rong/GStex/README.md

 ## Errata

 A bug was found that affected our metrics evaluation for 2DGS and GStex.
-The corrected PSNRs for novel view synthesis are below, and the preprint will be updated with all the corrected numbers shortly.
+The corrected PSNRs for novel view synthesis are below, and the preprint has been updated with all the corrected numbers.

 |    | Blender | DTU |
 |----|----|----|